Satisfactory Academic Progress (SAP)

 Financial Aid Warning Status

 Students who do not meet satisfactory academic progress will be placed into financial aid warning status.
-Students will receive a notification of their financial aid status through their PHSC student WISE account and are encouraged to meet with their Financial Aid Office.
+Students will receive a notification of their financial aid status through their PHSC student account and are encouraged to meet with their Financial Aid Office.
 Students placed on financial aid warning may register and continue to use federal financial aid to pay for their classes.

 Financial Aid Suspension Status

-Students placed onto financial aid suspension status will receive a notification through their PHSC student WISE account.
+Students placed onto financial aid suspension status will receive a notification through their PHSC student account.
 Students placed on financial aid suspension status are not eligible for federal financial aid funding unless they have been approved for a financial aid appeal.

 Maximum Time Frame Status